How to Paint Rocks With Acrylic Paint in 5-Easy Steps!

 - Paint a Mandala rock!
 Here’s how!

-Check out my Rock painting Pinterest Board for more Inspiration!
+Check out my Rock painting Pinterest Board for more design ideas and Inspiration!

 How to Paint Rocks with Acrylic Paint: A Step-by-Step Guide: